 - a statement of the total proposal budget, the amounts of in-kind and cash cost sharing, and the amounts committed to the cash cost sharing by participating units and colleges.

 In cases where more than one college is participating, the PI’s college should serve as the coordinating and submitting college.

-If the VCR approves the cost-sharing request, the originating unit prepares a standard letter of agreement and obtains electronic signatures from all participating units and colleges with a final routing to the OVCR.
-The OVCR will provide copies of the approved document to all participants.
+If the VCR approves the cost-sharing request, the originating unit prepares a standard letter of agreement and obtains electronic signatures from all participating units and colleges with a final routing to the OVCRI.
+The OVCRI will provide copies of the approved document to all participants.

 Cost share funds may be audited by external authorities, and the funds must be treated as a formal commitment to be spent on the proposed work.
 Committed cost share funds should be expended in concert with expenditures of sponsored funds, not banked or saved on a contingency basis.
 If a proposal is funded at a lower level than requested, the OVCRI share of cost sharing is prorated accordingly.